-When explaining Foursquare to people, I often hear the baffled response, “So people check in places… and then what?”
+When explaining Foursquare to people, we often hear the baffled response, “So people check in places… and then what?”

-If you don’t understand why people are using Foursquare (as it just so happens, we discuss several reasons in a previous blog post), then let the numbers speak for themselves.
+If you don’t understand why people are using Foursquare, then let the numbers speak for themselves.
 In 2010, Foursquare grew by 3400%.
-In just over the last six months, Foursquare has gone from 1 million users to registering over 10 million users who account for well over a million check-ins per day.
+In the last six months of 2011, Foursquare grew from 1 million users to over 10 million who account for well over a million check-ins per day.
 Not shabby, despite the number of skeptics and business owners who “just don’t get it.”

 Still can’t wrap your mind around the point of Foursquare?
-People use the geo-specific tracking application to check in to their favorite restaurants, shops, theatres, etc. to share tips and information with friends and followers.
+People use the geo-specific tracking application to “check in” to their favorite restaurants, shops, theaters, etc. to share tips and information with friends and followers.
 Then, Foursquare gathers and displays valuable marketing information (like frequent visitors, gender, time of day, etc.) that helps business owners gain insights as to who their audience is.
 Business owners can then extend special offers to promote loyalty among current consumers or incentives to garner new ones.
 And with the latest version, these locations that boast specials on Foursquare are more visible to users than ever, and stick out as highlighted businesses when users are nearby.
 Users can even see when Groupons or other deals are available.

 Odds are, your business is already on Foursquare whether you like it or not.
-People are checking in, leaving tips (good or bad), and sharing with their friends.
+People are checking in, leaving tips (good or bad) and sharing with their friends.
 And Foursquare is collecting the data on who checks in and when.
 So if you’re not into Foursquare simply because you don’t understand it, you are missing out on any benefits it has to offer!